 At-home detox does not provide the relief of medications or supervision that you would receive at a facility, and as mentioned above, if something bad does happen, you want an expert on your side.

 Centers for Disease Control and Prevention.
 (2018, December 19).
 Opioid Overdose.
-Retrieved from from https://www.cdc.gov/drugoverdose/opioids/index.html
+Retrieved from https://www.cdc.gov/drugoverdose/opioids/index.html

 Healthline. (n.d.).
 Opioid and Opiate Withdrawal: Symptoms and Treatments.
-Retrieved from from https://www.healthline.com/health/opiate-withdrawal#diagnosis
+Retrieved from https://www.healthline.com/health/opiate-withdrawal#diagnosis

 National Safety Council. (n.d.).
 Odds of Dying.
-Retrieved from from https://injuryfacts.nsc.org/all-injuries/preventable-death-overview/odds-of-dying/
+Retrieved from https://injuryfacts.nsc.org/all-injuries/preventable-death-overview/odds-of-dying/

 WebMD. (n.d.).
 Opioid or Opiate Withdrawal Symptoms.
-Retrieved from from https://www.webmd.com/mental-health/addiction/opioid-withdrawal-symptoms#1
+Retrieved from https://www.webmd.com/mental-health/addiction/opioid-withdrawal-symptoms#1